hapax/hapax.github.io/assets/simple-physics.md

 $$

 where $\sim$ means "up to numerical factors".
-In fact, my earlier piece of sneakiness, replacing period with angular frequency, means this is *exactly* correct!
+In fact, my earlier piece of sneakiness (replacing period with angular frequency) means this is *exactly* correct!
-We have also learnt, en route, that the mass of the pumpkin is irrelevant.
+As promised, dimensional analysis also kindly informs us that the mass is irrelevant.

 Suppose we want to make a pumpkin clock with the conventional grandfather-clock period of $t = 2 \text{